-Guardian Disability Insurance Brokerage has been focusing on the sale of individual disability insurance for over a decade.
+We have been focusing on the sale of individual disability insurance since 1997.
 In that time, we’ve been able to help tens of thousands of clients protect their income.
 One question that comes up frequently when advising a client on how to design their coverage is – What optional riders should I purchase?

 The Residual Disability Benefit Rider

 The above data was compiled from actual sales of individual disability insurance policies to clients from the past decade, and accounts for over 31,000 policies sold during that time.
 As you can see, almost all of our clients chose the Residual Disability Benefit Rider.
 In our opinion, this is one of the most important features of any disability insurance policy.
 Without the residual disability benefit rider, you would only be eligible for benefits if you are totally disabled.

 By adding the residual disability benefit rider, your policy can protect you from an illness or injury that doesn’t cause a total disability but does limit your ability to work, which results in decreased income or it can even assist you in recovering from a total disability when you have returned to work full time, but still suffer a loss of income.